Jerry McDaniel: Career

 Moving to New York in July 1957, he worked as a package designer for Continental Can Corporation.
 McDaniel's first work appeared in Redbook magazine in September 1957.
 The long-time Dean/President of CCAD, Joseph V. Canzani, was carrying this drawing by McDaniel in his wallet and was showing it to everyone saying "Look what our kids are doing."
 After military service as a Spec 9 architect, McDaniel returned to New York, becoming a graphic designer/art director for the LW Froehlich Company, a large pharmaceutical advertising agency.

 In the summer of 1961, Saul Bass's East Coast agent, Lester Rosin Creative Group, became McDaniel's agent.
 McDaniel's first commission was a national campaign for Pan Am Airlines.
 This work appeared full-page every Monday in the New York Times for 52 consecutive weeks, followed by 300 drawings in three months for Intercontinental Hotels, which ran worldwide for three years.

 In 1963, he enrolled in the Experimental Workshop at the New School for Social Research (NSSR) taught by Italian artist, and American artist Henry C. Pearson.
 In 1965, he chaired the Illustrators Annual Show, Society of Illustrators and in 1966 he created the two Harlow's posters, for the 1st discothèque in the world, with the influence of the workshop at the NSSR.

 In 1994 Jerry W. McDaniel became Chair of the "Advertising Design Department" (now called "Communication Design Department", FIT/SUNY.
 He earned an MA in Computer Communication Art from the New York Institute of Technology (NYIT) in 1987.
 He is a member of The New York Society of Illustrators (SI), Broadcast Designers Association (BDA), The American Institute of graphic Design (AIGA), and The Graphic Artist Guild (GAG).
 McDaniel's work has been published in many books including "The Illustrator in America" and "Icons and Images."

 In 1967, NBC requested paintings from the US Air Force Collection to air during the launching of the Apollo 11 mission.
-Jerry McDaniel has six paintings in the US Air Force Art Collection.
-NBC selected five pieces, one of which was Jerry's "Dawn of the Day."
+McDaniel has six paintings in the US Air Force Art Collection.
+NBC selected five pieces, one of which was McDaniel's "Dawn of the Day."
 The painting was seen on national and international television for 32 minutes of airtime on the Today Show for the Apollo 11 Space Launch.

 In 1970, McDaniel was a founding member of the Advertising Design Department at the Fashion Institute of Technology, teaching graphic design at the New York Institute of Technology and lecturing at the Rhode Island School of Design, the School of Visual Arts, the Columbus College of Art and Design, and the Maryland Institute of Art and Design.

 In the late 1960s, McDaniel designed and illustrated the complete Zane Grey Western Series for Simon & Schuster, and also created book covers for the S. S. Van Dine "Murder Mystery" series for three different publishers, including Charles Scribner's Sons's over a ten-year period.